Troilk/cs291-contest/README.md

 -rounded tube ends

 -radius of the tube can be modified with a function.

-As you can see in the screenshots it allows to generate objects like vases, goblets and so on adjustable outer/inner heights and radiuses
+-adjustable range angle

 I also coded a function to display vertex and face normals of generated geometry (they can be turned on in “Display parameters” tab of the demo).